Interview With a Board Certified Specialist

 Lewis Schlosser, PhD, ABPP

-Dr. Lewis Schlosser is the managing partner at the Institute for Forensic Psychology.
-He is a licensed psychologist in New Jersey and New York.
-Dr. Schlosser is Board Certified in Police and Public Safety Psychology; he is also Board Certified in Counseling Psychology.
-He is a former tenured Associate Professor at Seton Hall University and former in-house Director of Psychological Services for the New York City Correction Department.
-Dr. Schlosser has conducted over 7000 law enforcement recruit and fitness for duty evaluations.
-Dr. Schlosser is a member of the International Association of Chiefs of Police, Police Psychological Services Section.
-He currently serves on the Executive Board of the Police Psychological Services Section as the Membership Chair.
-Dr. Schlosser is also an affiliate member of the New Jersey State Association of Chiefs of Police and the Bergen County Police Chief’s Association.
+Lewis Schlosser, PhD, is the managing partner at the Institute for Forensic Psychology.
+He is a licensed psychologist in New Jersey and New York and is board certified in both Police and Public Safety Psychology and Counseling Psychology.
+Dr. Schlosser is a former tenured Associate Professor at Seton Hall University and a former in-house Director of Psychological Services for the New York City Department of Correction.
+He has conducted more than 7,000 law enforcement recruit and fitness-for-duty evaluations.
+Dr. Schlosser is a member of the International Association of Chiefs of Police, Police Psychological Services Section, and currently serves on its Executive Board as Membership Chair.
+He is also an affiliate member of the New Jersey State Association of Chiefs of Police and the Bergen County Police Chiefs Association.

 Q. What motivated you to seek board certification?